waftabmsee24seecs/-Diabetic_Retinopathy_AI/README.md

 ---

+## 🗂️ Repository Structure & Branch Workflow

+This repository follows a clean and stable branching strategy to support development, testing, and long-term maintenance of the VisionAI project.

+- **main** — Stable, production-ready version of the VisionAI app.
+- **development** — Active development branch for upcoming features and improvements.
+- **code-and-simulation** — Experimental branch for model testing, simulations, and research trials.

 ## 🌟 Project Overview

 VisionAI is designed to assist healthcare professionals and researchers by automating retina and DR detection.
 The app workflow is simple: